 So, your first next step is to make sure that your eating plans are basically well-balanced and healthy.
 Then, you can add more peanuts, or reduce them in your diet, to achieve your own personal health goals.

 Do you need personal help planning a healthy diet?
 Or help to decide to reduce or increase your peanut intake?
-If so, just ask in the Foodary Forum.
+If so, just ask in the feedback form below.

 Are Peanuts Acidic References

 - Jones, Joshua B., et al. “A randomized trial on the effects of flavorings on the health benefits of daily peanut consumption.”
 The American journal of clinical nutrition 99.3 (2014): 490-496.
 Flavored Peanuts as Healthy as plain PDF.